 Classes take place five days a week, usually between the hours of 9 a.m. and 6.30 p.m.
 A detailed course schedule will be available in July before the course registration starts.

 Some courses are offered for the duration of the entire term, whereas others are offered as compact three or four-week courses.
 Most of the courses are taught by visiting professors coming to Bucerius for a limited period of time, which is why we cannot guarantee a regular course schedule.
-However, we keep some Fridays free, meaning you will still have plenty of time to travel in Germany and throughout Europe.

-The course credit system is based on the guidelines of the ABA, but European students can earn ECTS points.
+The course credit system is based on the guidelines of the ABA, but European students can receive ECTS points.

 Most courses are worth 2 American Bar Association (ABA) / 4 European Credit Transfer System (ECTS) credits.
 The minimum course load is 4 ABA / 8 ECTS credits per session, for a total of 8 ABA / 16 ECTS credits for the semester, plus the German Law Survey course.
 The German Law Survey course is the only mandatory course; although credits can be earned with it, they do not count towards the minimum requirement of 8 ABA / 16 ECTS credits mentioned above.

 You may enroll in as many courses as you please, but should consult your home school regarding its credit transfer policy.
 It is at their discretion to decide which credits and/or grades from the Exchange Program they will recognize.